LibrariesHacked/data-treaders/README.md

 #### Discussions

-You’ll be able to pitch discussion topics on the day, but some discussions already planned include:
+You’ll be able to pitch discussion topics on the day, but some discussions already suggested include:

 - Open data advocacy - how to talk to leaders and managers about open data.
 - How to extract data from different LMSs